gavrilovegor519/gavrilovegor519/README.md

 Also I'm youngest FidoNet sysop in Russia ([proof 1](https://nodehist.wfido.ru/index.cgi?address=2%3A5015%2F519), [proof 2](https://vk.com/wall-3857_5838)), with node address 2:5015/519.

+Also I'm fixed some problems in FidoIP, and make a FidoIP-NG - enhanced fork of FidoIP, with some additions for automate FidoNet node and point deployment.
+This fork it is just being used in my node.

 ## Contact me

 - Telegram: [@gavrilovegor519](https://t.me/gavrilovegor519)